04.17.2025Articles

 • Peptidases: Most effective when the pH is between 6.5 and 7.5

-The length of time the reaction occurs during EMC production plays a significant role in determining the intensity of flavors and overall quality of the product.
-Studies indicate that longer reaction times can enhance cheese flavors but may also lead to the development of bitter tastes.
-A typical timeframe for controlling reactions includes:
+The duration of enzymatic reactions during EMC production plays a significant role in determining flavor intensity and overall product quality.
+Research indicates that longer reaction times can enhance cheese flavors but may also lead to the development of undesirable bitter tastes if not properly controlled:

 • Short-term reactions (2-6 hours):